dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 where new or updated code is created on a 'feature' branch that is based on the `dtcenter/METplus GitHub 'develop' branch <https://github.com/dtcenter/METplus/tree/develop>`_.

-From James McCreight (WRF-Hydro team) this is a good write-up on `best practices for collaboration on GitHub <https://docs.google.com/document/d/1DxsViogPdA0uObHgNx4YFKd4ClC-m9UFcX0rO-ZJTY0/edit?pli=1#heading=h.g4dgc8a6erna>`_.

 The feature branch is named after the corresponding GitHub issue:

 *feature_<Github Issue number>_<brief_description>*